-13.5 PROOF OF RULES VIOLATION (S1 An3 8.9)
+13.5 PROOF OF RULES VIOLATION

 THE PRODUCTION AND DEMONSTRATION OF EVIDENCE FOR ANY ALLEGED INFRINGEMENT BY A COMPETITOR ALWAYS RESTS ENTIRELY WITH THE EVENT OFFICIALS.
 RULES SHALL NOT BE WRITTEN IN ORDER TO OBLIGE THE COMPETITOR TO PROVE HIS COMPLIANCE WITH THE RULES OR HIS INNOCENCE IN CASE OF ALLEGED INFRINGEMENT.
+(S1 An3 8.9)

+(moved to chapter 5.19)

 CHAPTER 14 - SCORING